 Acts 5:42 says, “Day after day, in the temple courts and from house to house, they never stopped teaching and proclaiming the good news that Jesus is the Messiah.”

-With the “two winged” format of cell-celebration the early church soared for roughly 300 years.
+Using the House Church format clearly stated in the above verses, the early church soared for roughly 300 years.
 During those years these relationship-based churches met in homes which provided the opportunity for people to build deep and caring friendships.
 This changed in A.D.
 312 when Constantine made Christianity legal and Christians stopped meeting in homes and met only in large groups in special buildings.
 With this change the church became, for all practical purposes, an audience.
 While the Reformation caused a theological change that brought us back to the Bible, it did not bring a structural change.
-The cell-celebration format is a “back to the Bible” structural change.
+The House Church format is a “back to the Bible” structural change.